noursaidi/udmi/docs/specs/gateway.md

 ## Gateway Operation

 There are two modes for gateway operation: _implicit_ and _explicit_.

 In the _explicit_ mode, the gateway functionality is configured dynamically through gateway _config_ messages, which tell it the local devices it should proxy for.

-In a _implicit_ gateway configuration, the gateway will be directly configured to proxy a set of devices, essentially ignoring any gateway information in the associated _config_ block.
+In the _implicit_ gateway configuration, the gateway will be directly configured to proxy a set of devices, essentially ignoring any gateway information in the associated _config_ block.

 The general sequence of events for gateway operation is:
-1. Optional metadata specifies configuration paramaters that should be used at install time to properly (manually) setup the device.
+1. Optional metadata specifies configuration parameters that should be used at install time to properly (manually) setup the device.
 2. (_explicit_ only) On startup, the gateway connects to the cloud and receives a configuration block that details which _proxy devices_ the gateway should proxy for.